darwins-challenge/fly-me-to-the-moon/manuscript/Projects.md

    speed to the left.
 3. *Right*, does something similar as Left, only to the right.
 4. *Thrust*, fire the main thruster, changing the velocity of the lander.

+You will be able to work on specific, characteristic problems applying what you learned in the Nadezhda project.

+## AGC
+In this project we are modeling doing calculations with a single variable.
+One example would be {$$}3x + 5{/$$}.

+The goal is to match a series of function values as closely as possible.
+This project is one that you could try to implement yourself, guided by exercises in this book.